oagbeja/democredit/README.md

 - **Request Body:**
   - `amount`: Double, required, greater than zero

+## Note: Endpoint 3 - 5 needs a bearer token (derived from user authentication ) added to the Authorization header .

+        "Authorization": "Bearer echaiPPPSKKKLKLkklkslkds...."

 ## License

 This project is licensed under the MIT [LICENSE](./LICENSE) - see the LICENSE file for details.